Audio-Technica AT-LP120

-The Audio-Technica AT-LP120 is a mid-range direct-drive turntable introduced in 2009 by the Japanese audio equipment manufacturer Audio-Technica.
+The Audio-Technica AT-LP120, currently sold as the AT-LP120X, is a mid-range direct-drive turntable introduced in 2009 by the Japanese audio equipment manufacturer Audio-Technica.
 The AT-LP120 was intended to be a viable replacement for the long-running Technics SL-1200 series of turntables that was set to be discontinued in 2010.
 It supports both phono and line-level output, using a built-in preamplifier.

 The turntable also has the ability to dub records directly to a computer in real-time using a USB connection.

 At the January 2019 Consumer Electronics Show, an updated version called the AT-LP120XUSB was announced by Audio Technica.
-According to the company, the new model includes an improved internal preamp and comes with the company's updated VM95E cartridge.
+According to the company, the new model includes an improved internal preamp, Bluetooth capabilities, and comes with the company's updated VM95E cartridge.
+The original AT-LP120 model has since been discontinued.

 Similarities to the SL-1200

 Since it was designed to mimic the Technics SL-1200 series of turntables, the AT-120 shares many design traits with the older Technics models, including: